daos-stack/daos/docs/admin/fabrics.md

   servers, clients and admin nodes can communicate with each other.

-The control plane network is configured in the `daos_server.yml`, `daos_agent.yml` and
+The control plane network is configured in the `daos_server.yml`, `daos_agent.yml`, and
-`daos_control.yml` files, by using the IP addresses (or hostnames) of either then nodes' management network interface or an IP-over-IB interface of their high-speed NICs in the control plane configuration sections.
+`daos_control.yml` files by using the IP addresses (or hostnames) of either the nodes' management network interfaces or an IP-over-IB interface of their high-speed NICs in the control plane configuration sections.
 The settings in these three configuration files must be consistent.

 Given an 8-node cluster of nodes n[0001-0008], where:

 - nodes n[0001,0004,0008] are defined as management service replicas, and
-- the '-ibs1' node name suffix represents and IP-over-IB interface,
+- the '-ibs1' node name suffix represents an IP-over-IB interface,

 the following example would designate a control plane network using the IP-over-IB interface: